tarcinapp/entity-persistence-service/README.md

 entity-persistence-service is the backend part of the Tarcinapp microservice family.

-This microservice is an unopinionated REST based microservice backend application built on Loopback 4 framework.  entity-persistence-service helps you to build your REST based application just in seconds.
+This microservice is an unopinionated REST based microservice backend application built on top of Loopback 4 framework.  entity-persistence-service helps you to build your REST based application just in seconds.

 This application leverages schemaless database *(MongoDB)* to provide a scalable and highly customizable data persistence layer.
 It has a generic data model (entities, lists, reactions, ..) with predefined fields (creationDateTime, ownerUsers, kind, etc..) that can easily be expanded to support many usecases.